biopet/biopet/docs/index.md

 ### System Requirements

-Biopet is build on top of GATK Queue, which requires having `java` installed on the analysis machine(s).
+Biopet is build on top of GATK Queue, which requires having `java 7 JVM` installed on the analysis machine(s).

 For end-users: